Frequently Asked Questions

 Memorial Wall Inscription

-The holy communities that were murdered, burned and slaughtered by the Nazis,
+"These holy Jewish communities were murdered, burned and slaughtered by the Nazis, may their name be erased."

 What do the abbreviations B.C.E. and C.E. mean?

 B.C.E. is the abbreviation for “Before the Common Era.”
 C.E. is the abbreviation for “Common Era.”
-These two terms relate to the civil calendar.
+These two terms relate to the secular calendar.
 The Jewish calendar begins with the year which marks the creation of the world.
-The current Jewish year is 5775 and corresponds to the 2014-2015 civil calendar.
+The current Jewish year is 5776 and corresponds to the 2015-2016 civil calendar.

 Rema Synagogue and Bimah Verses